cgarling/StarFormationHistories.jl/docs/src/fitting.md

 ![Comparison of CMD and a Hess diagram generated from the same observational data.](figures/cmd_hess.png)

 The representation of the observations as a Hess diagram allows one to apply Poisson statistics, specifically the Poisson likelihood ratio (Equations 7--10 in Dolphin 2002), to model the observations.
 As the CMD of a complex stellar population is simply the sum of the CMDs of its sub-populations, one need only prepare a number of **templates** for each simple stellar population (SSP) which may make up the complex population in question and model the observed Hess diagram as a linear combination of these templates.
-Keeping the same notation as Dolphin 2002, the complex model Hess diagram is simply
+Keeping the same notation as Dolphin 2002 (Equation 1), the complex model Hess diagram is simply

 ```math
 m_i = \sum_j \, r_j \, c_{i,j}